 Convenient once-daily dosing

 ZEJULA is a once-daily oral medication, which makes it easy to fit into your schedule.
-With ZEJULA, you can have more of your day to focus on what matters to you.
 You can plan your treatment around your life, not your life around taking your treatment.1,2

 Keep in mind1: